software-fool/fruitpile/README.md

 ## States

-* implement state model
-* add required data to states
 * add comments to state transition
+* add functions to allow extra conditions to be checked when transitioning stats

 ## Operations